 Bread Bag Tutorial

-I love retro and make thing with 30's fabric.
+I love retro and make things with 30's fabric.
 I know this red fabric isn't retro but it does match my kitchen.
-I did this Bread Bag a few years ago and now I use it to hold plastic bags so I thought would be a fun project to revisit.
+I did this Bread Bag a few years ago and now I use it to hold plastic bags so I thought it would be a fun project to revisit.

 I love bread bags! and having a cute one on the counter is so fun.
 And a great gift idea too.
 I got the embroidery pattern off the Internet a while ago as a free pattern, so that's the one I used.
 My Dream Maker Husband Remember he's my stitcher.
 Any of "Aunt Martha's" patterns would be great!

 I made this bag to fit a regular bag of bread.
 You may want to lengthen or shorten for the bread size of bread you make.